-- The purpose of the SASSI is to help people with substance use disorders.
-To use the SASSI to discriminate against individuals, such as disqualifying job applicants or to deny public assistance, violates the purpose of the SASSI and is illegal under the Americans with Disabilities Act.
+To use the SASSI to discriminate against individuals, such as disqualifying job applicants or to deny public assistance, violates the purpose of the SASSI and is a violation of the Americans with Disabilities Act.

-- No screening measure is 100% accurate, and specific clinical information is required to meet the accepted standards for a DSM-IV clinical diagnosis of a Substance Use Disorder.
+No screening measure is 100% accurate, and specific clinical information is required to meet the current American Psychiatric Association standards for a clinical diagnosis of a Substance Use Disorder.
 The SASSI can be a valuable tool for professionals making assessments when it is used properly and in conjunction with supplemental information.

-- We encourage you to look over the following information regarding use of the SASSI in public assistance programs.
+We encourage you to look over the following information regarding proper use of the SASSI screening instruments.

-Position Statement & Information Regarding Issues in Screening: General Assistance Recipients
+Information Regarding Issues in Screening General Assistance Recipients & Position Statement

 Increasingly, governmental agencies are requiring substance abuse assessment as part of the process of applying for general assistance.
-This is particularly true in "welfare to work" programs.
-Policy makers have come to recognize the value of providing adjunctive services such as substance abuse counseling and vocational counseling to those recipients of general assistance needing such services.
-Substance abuse treatment has a major beneficial effect on both the individual and society.
-However, public assistance is often made contingent on participation in the assessment and treatment process, which increases the risk for violations of ethical principles and applicants' rights.
+When policy makers recognize the value of providing adjunctive services such as substance use counseling and vocational counseling to recipients of general assistance in need of such services, the SASSI can be a helpful tool.
+Substance use treatment would have a beneficial effect for both the individual and society.
+However, when public assistance is made contingent on participation in the assessment and treatment process, it increases the risk for violations of ethical principles and applicants’ rights.

 The optimal diagnostic procedure for identifying substance use disorders is a comprehensive assessment conducted by a professional with relevant expertise that includes: